sourcegraph/deploy-sourcegraph/configure/jaeger/README.md

 # Jaeger

-[Jaeger](https://github.com/jaegertracing/jaeger) is a request tracing system that can runs inside of the Kubernetes cluster.
+[Jaeger](https://github.com/jaegertracing/jaeger) is an open-source request tracing system that can run inside of your Kubernetes cluster.

 1. Apply the Jaeger services to your cluster.